biopragmatics/bioregistry/exports/contexts/README.md

 | [`obo.context.jsonld`](obo.context.jsonld) and [`obo.context.ttl`](obo.context.ttl)                                     | Contains prefixes and URI prefixes prioritized for the OBO Foundry and ontology contexts.                                                           |
 | [`obo_synonyms.context.jsonld`](obo_synonyms.context.jsonld) and [`obo_synonyms.context.ttl`](obo_synonyms.context.ttl) | Contains prefixes, prefix's synonyms, and URI prefixes prioritized for the OBO Foundry and ontology contexts.                                       |

-## Prescriptive Context Governance
+## Prescriptive Contexts

 As a follow-up to https://github.com/biopragmatics/bioregistry/issues/324, the Bioregistry has updated its context export to be more configurable.

+### Governance

 To ensure stability and reliability for communities that might want to rely on these contexts, they were suggested to be only editable by specific people responsible for the communities that each context is for.
-To mitigate the possibility of gridlock due to this bottleneck, we institute the following rules:
+To mitigate the possibility of gridlock due to this bottleneck, we institute the following
+rules:

 - Each context must list its maintainers along with their current GitHub, email, and ORCID.